inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 		-- Shogun Tokugawa
 Pick another fortune cookie.
 A rock store eventually closed down; they were taking too much for granite.
-Delay is preferable to error.
+Day is preferable to error.
 		-- Thomas Jefferson
 Water, taken in moderation cannot hurt anybody.
 		-- Mark Twain
 Fertility is hereditary.
 If your parents didn't have any children, neither will you.
-Take a look around you, tell me what you see,
+Take a look around you, tl me what you see,
 A girl who thinks she's ordinary lookin' she has got the key.
 If you can get close enough to look into her eyes There's something special right behind the bitterness she hides.
 	And you're fair game,
-	You never know what she'll decide, you're fair game, Just relax, enjoy the ride.
+	You never know what she'll decide, you're fair game, Just rax, enjoy the ride.
-Find a way to reach her, make yourself a fool,
+Find a way to reach her, make yoursf a fool,
 But do it with a little class, disregard the rules.
 'Cause this one knows the bottom line, couldn't get a date.
 The ugly duckling striking back, and she'll decide her fate.